colscott/a-wc-form/packages/json-schema/README.md

 A JSON Schema form binder web component.
 Can be used anywhere you can use web components.

+Generate controls, binders and layouts for a-wc-form-binders from a JSON Schema.

 a-wc-form-json-binder is responsible for binding and validating data to form controls. a-wc-form-json-schema extends a-wc-form-json-binder and is responsible for rendering controls based on JSON schema and JSON ui Schema.